4teamwork/weasyprint-docker/README.md

 ```

 The html file and and any additional files must be uploaded as multipart/form-data
 with a part named `html` containing the main HTML content.
-Additional files
-have to be in parts with names that start with the preifx `file.`.
+Assets (e.g. images)
+that are referenced in HTML must be prefixed with `asset.`.
+Files that should
+be attached to the generated pdf must be prefixed with `attachment.`

 Example:

 ```
-curl -F "html=@tests/test.html" http://localhost:3000 -o test.pdf
+curl -F "html=@tests/index.html" -F "asset.universe.jpg=@tests/universe.jpg" http://localhost:3000 -o test.pdf
 ```